TD-Dan/Sunwai/Sunwai.md

 *   **Word Length:** Aim for conciseness.
 While not a hard rule, words over 3-4 syllables warrant scrutiny – could a phrase or simpler term work?

 **Guiding Philosophy:**
-New words should ideally reflect Penetoki's ethos: clarity, elegance, a blend of simplicity and depth, and the goal of "Language is wisdom solidified."
+New words should ideally reflect Sunwai's ethos: clarity, elegance, a blend of simplicity and depth, and the goal of "Language is wisdom solidified."

 ### 4. Generality Over Specificity

-A practical application of Penetoki's philosophy is preferring simple, general terms when context is clear.
+A practical application of Sunwai's philosophy is preferring simple, general terms when context is clear.
 Compounding allows for specificity *when necessary*, rather than defaulting to narrow terms.

 *   **Example:** Use **`ouman`** (sentient being) for general reference.
 Only use more specific compounds like `ouman`**`koma`** (human of Earth), `ouman`**`uma`** (extraterrestrial), or `ouman`**`pi`** (AI) when the distinction is crucial to the meaning.
 This maintains neutrality and inclusivity by default.